Career Definition for a Biological Health Professional

 Not all states offer N.D. licensing, limiting where N.D.s may practice and the services they may provide.
 The American Association of Naturopathic Physicians (AANP) website provides a listing of accredited programs and state licensing requirements (www.naturopathic.org).

 Skill Essentials for Biological Health Professionals

 Biological health professionals must have expert knowledge in disciplines related to biological and traditional medicine, such as molecular and cell biology, genetics, biochemistry and physiology.
 They must also understand alternative treatments, such as homeopathy and holistic-based approaches and have current knowledge of biological and pharmacological drugs.
 Additionally, biological health professionals must have good diagnostic and problem-solving abilities, as well as excellent communication and personal interaction skills.

-The BLS predicts a 6.5% job growth in the health care industry overall for the 2014-2024 period.
-Job prospects should continue to grow in biological medicine and health professions as alternative and complementary medicine becomes more popular.
+The BLS predicts a 15.3% job growth for healthcare practitioners overall for the 2016-2026 period.
+Job prospects should continue to grow in biological medicine and health professions as an alternative and complementary medicine becomes more popular.

 The National Institute of Health (NIH) reports that 38% of American adults used some form of complementary or alternative medicine in 2007 (www.nih.gov).
 Salaries vary by profession, often increasing with years in practice.
 According to the BLS, the May 2018 median annual salary for a chiropractor was $71,410.
 PayScale listed the projected median salary for a naturopathic doctor/physician as $72,648 in April 2019.